pmuellr/slides/2019/05-profiling-node/slides.md

 ## what does V8's CPU profiler do?

-* trigger profiler on / off

-* when on, at regular intervals, V8 will capture current stack trace, with time stamp, and source file / line numbers
+* **start profiler**: at regular intervals, V8 will capture current stack trace, with time stamp, and source file / line numbers

-* when turned off, profiler will aggregate the information, and produce a JSON data structure for analysis tools
+* **stop profiler**: profiler will aggregate the stack trace information, and produce a JSON data structure for analysis tools

 --------------------------------------------------------------------------------